Gary LaFree

-Gary LaFree is a Professor and Chair of the Criminology and Criminal Justice department at the University of Maryland, College Park, the Director of the Maryland Crime Research and Innovation Center (MCRIC) and the Founding Director of the National Consortium for the Study of Terrorism and Responses to Terrorism (START).
-His main areas of expertise are sociology, criminology, race and crime, cross-national comparative research and political violence and terrorism.
+Gary LaFree is an American sociologist and criminologist.
+He is a professor and Chair of the Criminology and Criminal Justice department at the University of Maryland, College Park, the Director of the Maryland Crime Research and Innovation Center (MCRIC) and the Founding Director of the National Consortium for the Study of Terrorism and Responses to Terrorism (START).
+His main areas of expertise are race and crime, cross-national comparative research and political violence and terrorism.

 Education

 LaFree received his Bachelor of Arts (1973), his Master of Arts (1975) and his Doctor of Philosophy (1979) from Indiana University Bloomington.

 Career

 Before joining the faculty at Maryland, Dr. LaFree served as the Chair of the Sociology and Criminology Department at the University of New Mexico for six years and as the Director of the New Mexico Criminal Justice Statistics Analysis Center for 13 years (1988-2001).
 Dr. LaFree was appointed by the Governor of New Mexico to chair the State Crime and Juvenile Justice Coordinating Council—a position that he filled for four years.
 LaFree previously taught at Indiana University (1975-1976) and the University of New Mexico (1979-2000).